10 Tips For Moving To London: Your Essential 2026 Guide

 Key points:

-• Peak times: Off-peak travel may be cheaper and less crowded
+• Peak times: Off-peak travel is usually cheaper and less crowded

-Walking, cycling, or taking buses can also complement tube and train travel.
+Walking, cycling, and buses can also complement the Tube and rail network.

 4. Arrange Temporary Accommodation to Start